 On your Windows machine, install the Cypress SDK and CY8CKIT-059 BSP.
 This is a frustratingly long process and there are a lot of moving parts; you need to register.
 You want the file from the above site marked ‘Download CY8CKIT-059 Kit Setup (Kit Design Files, Creator, Programmer, Documentation, Examples)’.
 I’m not linking to it in case the URL changes when they update it.

 Once this is done, I’d strongly recommend working through the initial tutorial and making the LED on your board flash.
 It’ll tell you where all the controls are and how to program the board.
-Remember that the big end of the board plugs into your computer for programming.
+Remember that you have to plug the programming connector into your computer to flash it; the microusb socket is used only for application control.

 When you’re ready, open the